MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithPowerPlatform.md

 Having successfully ingested Contoso Coffee's data sources and created a Unified Customer Profile and calculated key measures, you are now able to leverage the insight you have generated to empower different personas within Contoso Cofee over different platforms.

-## Power BI Extensibility
-The Customer Insights Power BI Connector enables you to use the unified data that you have unlocked through the data configuration process within Microsoft Power BI to further analyze and uncover insight.

-From customer details such as roles and locations, to communication details such as email addresses and phone numbers, to unique key performance indicators (KPIs) you might have defined using the Measures page (such as Customer Lifetime Spend or Engagement Score), many insights can be uncovered.

 ## Power Automate Extensibility
 Contoso want to capture in-store interactions with their customers.
 You are charged with enabling Contoso Retail staff to capture 'Customer Check-In' activities and deliver personalized recommendations to customers.